-To assist with the payment of educational costs, the College, in partnership with Tuition Management Systems (TMS), offers the option of an Interest-Free Monthly Payment Plan for the Fall and/or Spring semesters of the academic year.
+To assist with the payment of educational costs, the College, in partnership with Tuition Management Systems (TMS), offers the option of an Interest-Free Monthly Payment Plan for the fall and/or spring semesters of the academic year.
 This monthly payment plan allows you to spread your expenses for tuition, room and board over a 10-month period.
+Information about Tuition Management Systems is mailed to all students each spring.
 For additional information, please contact TMS at the following address:

-Tuition Management Systems, Inc. 225 Service Avenue Warwick, RI 02886-1020 1-800-722-4867 www.afford.com
+Tuition Management Systems, Inc.

+225 Service Avenue Warwick, RI 02886-1020 1-800-722-4867 www.afford.com